DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Theoretical and algorithmic backgrounds

 In the \directrest{} algorithm \cite{Finkel2004aa}, the authors introduced an adaptive scheme for the $\varepsilon$ parameter.
 Condition \eqref{eqn:potOptRect2} is needed to stop the \direct{} from wasting function evaluations on minor hyper-rectangles where only a negligible improvement can be expected.
 The \directrest{} algorithm starts with $\varepsilon = 0$, and the same value for $\varepsilon$ is maintained while improvement is achieved.
 However, if five consecutive iterations have no improvement in the best function value, the search may be stagnated around a local optimum.
-Therefore, the algorithm switches to $\varepsilon = 0.01$ value, seeking to prevent an excessive local search.
+Therefore, the algorithm switches to $\varepsilon = 0.01$ value to prevent an excessive local search.
+If the algorithm finds an improvement or fails to see the progress within 50 iterations in this phase, \directrest{} switches to $\varepsilon = 0$.
+Then, if another $50$ iterations pass without improvement, this may indicate that the global minimum has been found, and one should work on refining it to higher accuracy.